Azure/azure-sdk-for-js/sdk/keyvault/keyvault-common/README.md

 This package contains common code that needs to be shared among the other Azure Key Vault libraries.
 It is not published to NPM and is not meant for usage by any other consumers.

+## Key Vault client libraries

-Azure Key Vault libraries that use this package:
+The following client libraries use this package:

 - [@azure/keyvault-admin](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/keyvault-admin/README.md)
 - [@azure/keyvault-certificates](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/keyvault-certificates/README.md)